KLWS-Affiliate-Program/KLWS_Affiliate_Resources/affiliates-wins/social_butterfly/2024-07-03_submission.md

 date: 2024-07-03
 affiliate_tag: social_butterfly
 referral_count: 9
+---

 # Referral Details

-who_did_you_refer:
+## Who did you refer?
 - B2B clients
-  - freelancers
+- Freelancers

-brief_description: |
+## Brief description
 I engaged in daily LinkedIn networking and hosted weekly Twitter chats on productivity topics.

-referral_methods:
+## Referral methods
 - LinkedIn networking
 - Twitter chats

-specific_message: |
+## Specific message
-  "Struggling to manage your team's workflow?
+Struggling to manage your team's workflow?
 This tool increased our team's efficiency by 40%.
-DM for a free trial!"
+DM for a free trial!

-conversation_summary: |
+## Conversation summary
 The Twitter chats created a community around productivity topics and positioned our product as a go-to solution.
 Consistent engagement on LinkedIn was time-consuming, but it helped establish trust and credibility.

 # Your Thoughts

-what_worked_best:
+## What worked best?
 - Twitter chats
 - Positioning as trusted advisor

-why_they_signed_up: |
+## Why they signed up
 The combination of valuable content through Twitter chats and personalized outreach on LinkedIn positioned our product as a solution to their specific pain points.

-what_you_did_well: |
+## What you did well
 I consistently provided value through content and engagement before promoting the product, which helped build trust and credibility.

-how_to_improve: |
+## How to improve
 Develop a more efficient content calendar for LinkedIn to maintain consistency without spending excessive time.
 Consider starting a LinkedIn newsletter for deeper network nurturing.

----